 The first fax machines were very primitive, and they lacked many of the capabilities you see today.
 Still, as you’ll see, the technology was impressive for the time period.
 After all, we’re talking about the 19th century!
 But first things first.

-It started with Scottish inventor Alexander Bain.
-A few years removed from inventing the electric clock.
+It started with Scottish inventor Alexander Bain, who you may recognize as a man who invented the electric clock.
 Well, a few years after his first major breakthrough, he was ready for his next endeavor.
-He used elements from the clock to assist in his invention of the fax machine (specifically the movement of two pendulums for line-by-line message scanning.
+He used elements from the clock to assist in his invention of the fax machine – specifically the movement of two pendulums for line-by-line message scanning.

 However, that was just the beginning.
 Several inventors would improve on Bain’s machine over the next half-century.